GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 ### 1.5.1 Explain the Spring Bean Lifecycle

+#### Destruction phase

+- All beans are cleaned up
+    - Any registered @PreDestroy methods are invoked
+    - Beans released for the Garbage Collector to destroy
+- Also happens when any bean goes out of scope
+    - Except Prototype scoped beans

+This only happens if the application is gracefully closed (context.close()).

 ### 1.5.2 Use a BeanFactoryPostProcessor and a BeanPostProcessor

 A BeanFactoryPostProcessor is a bean that has interface BeanFactoryPostProcessor implemented.
 This gives it a method postProcessBeanFactory.
 This method is called by Spring on the moment in the lifecycle that it has registered all beans but not created instances of them.
 A BeanFactoryPostProcessor allows you to modify bean definitions.
 More about its internal workings in another [blog post](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-06-25-hooks-listeners-and-the-observer-pattern.md).